Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     }

-You should override a method namely “act” and List of actions as parameter.
+You should override a method namely ``act`` and List of actions as parameter.
 ::
     @override
     public void act(List<Action> actions){